EMR data archival projects

 EMR Data Archival is a highly specialized service.

-- The vendor must have deep experience and knowledge of the old system type in order to ensure the data is extracted completely and accurately.
+- The vendor must have deep experience and knowledge of the old application to ensure data is extracted completely and accurately.

 - The collaboration and ease of communications between the vendor and practice is key to the successful outcome of the project.